matmops/Netflix_Use_Case/README.md

 - New logic app (Terraform)
 - Python subprocess for AVI file processing

-## To Do
+## To Do for 28
-- Complete the Terraform setup by Thursday
+- Docker Skillup
-- Create a reception container
+- Image docker avec les dependenses
-- Create a pricing model for the solution
+- Script processing

 ## Nice to Have (NtH)
 - Scalability